How do you choose a sewing machine or overlocker?

 *Needle centre position.
 You will find it much easier to follow your sewing if the needle is in the centre of the foot.
 Also check that the gap of the foot is centred.
 The 15mm/ 5/8" guideline should be the distance from the centred position.

 *Feet.
 Check what feet are included with the machine.
-The very basic necessities are Zigzag foot for general sewing, Zipper foot (adjustable is best), Buttonhole foot.
-Quilters also need a Quarter Inch Seam foot, and a Walking/Even Feed foot, and maybe a Free Motion Stippling foot.
+The very basic necessities are Zigzag foot for general sewing, Zipper foot (adjustable is best, but rarely comes with the machine), Buttonhole foot.
+Quilters also use a Quarter Inch Seam foot, and a Walking/Even Feed foot, and maybe a Free Motion Stippling foot.
 Of course there are many other very useful feet available, but it is important to have the basics first.
 If you purchase extra feet always buy the brand of your machine for best fit and results.
-Make sure you also have a screw driver and cleaning brush.
+Make sure you also have a decent screw driver and cleaning brush (a soft paint brush is a good choice).

 *Adjustable Speed Control.
 This enables you to sew at a precise speed (whether that is fast or slow) for increased accuracy when needed.
 Some foot controls have a high and low setting , but this is simply a maximum setting and you still need to try and control the speed as you sew.